Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 Many practicioners would refuse this qualification of Informatics as a modern form of Philosophy.
-It's not just because of ignorance about Philosophy itself (that is where Logic, so fundamental for our craft, was born).
+It's not just because of ignorance about Philosophy itself (that is where Logic, was born).
 It's because of a bad feeling about it.
 After all, if you look at the history, from Confucius to Plato, from Kant to Nietzsche, **philosophers have always had this weird habit of messing with Politics** one way or another.